The future success of your organisation depends on effective strategic planning.

 The structure of the strategic plan is shown in the diagram where we can see that everything is aligned to help the organisation achieve its stated goals and vision.
 The activities will not be deconstructed into detailed projects and actions in the strategic plan but will remain as high level descriptions of what needs to be done to attain the organisations goals and vision.
 The business plan will delve more deeply into these activates.

 Focusing on the long-term strategy of your business is essential.
 Strategic planning is as important as having a business plan and can lead to the success of your business.
-You and your employees will understand the current status of the company, productivity will increase as everyone works toward achieving the business goals, and you’ll put yourself in a better position to address any potential issues that may come up in the future.
+You and your employees will understand the current status of the company, productivity will increase as everyone works toward achieving the business goals and will put it in a better position to address any potential issues that may come up in the future.

 An increasing number of companies use strategic planning to formulate and implement effective decisions.
 While planning requires a significant amount of time, effort, and money, a well-thought-out strategic plan efficiently fosters company growth, goal achievement, and employee satisfaction because it makes it clear to everyone where it is going and what needs to be done to get there.
 This means that management will have a clear understanding of what you want to accomplish and how you are going to achieve that.
 Communicating this clearly and involving people from all levels in the organisation in the process has many advantages including improved motivation and commitment leading to increased productivity and efficiency.